Osteoarthritis at the base of the thumb

 Will I have a follow-up appointment?

-Yes.
-You will be made a hand therapy appointment for around 10 to 14 days after your surgery.
+If you have had a Trapeziectomy or MAIA prosthesis, you will have a hand therapy appointment around 10 to 14 days after your surgery.

-You will need to return to the hand therapist approximately every two weeks for a couple of months, to check your progress and help you return to your normal daily activities.
+You will need to return to the hand therapist around every 2 weeks for a couple of months.
+At these appointments, the therapist will check your progress and help you return to your normal daily activities.

 When will my hand start to feel better?

-Most people will return to their normal day to day activities between three to four months after their surgery, but it can take six to nine months for your hand to fully settle.
+Most people will return to their normal daily activities 3 to 4 months after their surgery.
+However, it can take 6 to 9 months for your hand to fully settle.

 How will my hand feel following my operation?

-You may have some bruising and pain following your operation but this should be controlled by taking simple painkillers (such as paracetamol and ibuprofen).
+You may have some bruising and pain following your operation.
+This should be controlled by taking simple painkillers, such as paracetamol and ibuprofen.

 The anaesthetic can stay in your system for up to 72 hours, so do not be alarmed if your hand remains numb for a few days after your surgery.
-Please contact your consultant if this continues though.
+Please contact your consultant if your hand remains numb after 72 hours.

 What should I do if I am concerned about my hand?

-You should contact NHS111 or local Urgent Treatment Centre if you have any of the following.
+You should contact 111 or your local Urgent Treatment Centre if you have any of the following.

 When will my stitches be removed?

-The length of the scar will vary from patient to patient.
-The number of stitches varies as well but the surgeon will aim to make your scar look as good as possible.
+The length of the scar will vary from patient to patient, but is usually 3 to 4cm long.
+The number of stitches varies as well, but the surgeon will aim to make your scar look as good as possible.

 When can I return to work?